jprakhar105/Global-Pairwise-Sequence-Alignment/README.md

 # Postman-Neurotech-Task-3
-Implementation of Global Pairwise Sequence Alignment in Java
+Implementation of Global Pairwise Sequence Alignment in Java, using the Needleman Wunsch Algorithm.
+This folder consists of two demo sequences which can be used for testing.